D’Tigress Makes History as First African Team in Olympic Quarterfinals

 D’Tigress secured the upper hand in the contest with a stunning 11-0 run to start the second half.
 They left Canada reeling and never recovered.

-Expectedly, it was the usual suspect, Ezinne Kalu, who played a huge influential role in the victory, pulling the strings in the backcourt.
+Expectedly, it was the usual suspect, Ezinne Kalu who played a hugely influential role in the victory, pulling the strings in the backcourt.

-The playmaker registered 21 points, while Elizabeth Balogun chose a great time to have her best game in memory as she stepped up with 14 points, three rebounds and three assists.
+The playmaker registered 21 points, while Elizabeth Balogun chose a great time to have her best game in memory as she stepped up with 14 points, 4 rebounds and 3 assists.

 D’Tigress were ruthless in punishing Canadian errors with an incredible 27 points from turnovers.